ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 - as the vehicle is rotated the green bars should extend further and further to the right until the calibration completes
 - upon successful completion three rising tones will be emitted and a "Please reboot the autopilot" window will appear and you will need to reboot the autopilot before it is possible to arm the vehicle.

+.. note: In Copter 3.6.0, Plane 3.9.0, and Rover 3.5.0 and later versions, the compass orientation is also automatically determined upon successful completion of Onboard Calibration.

 If calibration fails:

 - you will hear a failure tone and the green bars may reset to the left and the calibration routine may restart (depending upon the ground station)